Why is it so important to set realistic goals? 6 essential reasons!

 Having specific, achievable goals helps you keep your eyes on the prize.
 The closer you reach your destination, you’ll have more motivation to keep going.
 And the harder you will work to complete it successfully.

 If you’re a team leader, outline a clear action plan.
-Be transparent about the team’s goals and steps to take to reach the finish line.
+Be transparent about the team’s work goals and steps to take to reach the finish line.
 Keep track of your teammates’ progress and recognize their efforts.
 This way you’ll keep their motivation high.

 However, you should not just set one big, generic objective.
 Try to break down big goals into smaller ones and make them SMART— Specific, Measurable, Attainable, Realistic, and Time-Oriented.